Haverford Township, Pennsylvania: 17th century

 Haverford Township was laid out by William Penn as part of the Welsh Tract or Barony.
 In 1681, a representative group of Welsh Quakers met with Penn to discuss their settlement having purchased forty thousand acres of land which today comprises all of Haverford, Radnor and Lower Merion Townships.
 "Companies of Adventurers" were formed, with the most prominent person in each taking out the patent on 5,000 acres of land as trustee.
 The first three families arrived in Haverford Township in 1682.
 Lewis David, Henry Lewis, and William Howell selected land along the southern border.
 The original settlers, led by John Roberts who had negotiated with William Penn in 1684 to constitute the Tract as a separate county whose local government would use the Welsh language never saw their dream realized.
-Early records indicate that the area was often called "Harford" a Welsh contraction of Haverford.
 The earliest map of Penn's province dates from 1687.
-(Note: on the map to the right, the word "ye" is read as "the."
-The "y" is the old letter "thorn" which equals "th.")

 The area was primarily agricultural until the second decade of the 20th century.
-The census returns of 1860 show the value of livestock as $62,485.00; animals slaughtered $11,255.00; 46,049 bushels of grain harvested and the value of orchard and garden produce, $4,090.00.
+The census returns of 1860 show the value of livestock as $62,485; animals slaughtered $11,255; 46,049 bushels of grain harvested and the value of orchard and garden produce, $4,090.

 The two creeks that mark part of the township boundaries, Cobbs Creek and Darby Creek provided mill seats for the early settlers.
-"As early as the year 1688 a small grist-mill, known as the "Haverford Mill," was built on Cobb's Creek, near where that stream is crossed by the road leading past Haverford meeting-house.
-Its original owner is unknown.
-By searching the records, however, a little light is thrown on the history of this, one of the first mills built in Pennsylvania.
-Thus, Fourth month (June) 12, 1700, Richard Hayes, attorney for William Howell, acknowledged a deed to David Lloyd, attorney for Rowland Powell, " for ninety -seven acres of land with a mill called Haverford Mill, and all other appurtenances and improvements thereunto belonging," the deed bearing date Third month 30th, 1700.
-This seems to indicate that William Howell, one of the first settlers of the township, was the original owner."
-(The Indian name of Cobb's Creek was Karakung, as it is still called in that area.)
+"As early as the year 1688 a small grist-mill, known as the "Haverford Mill," was built on Cobb's Creek, near where that stream is crossed by the road leading past Haverford Meetinghouse.